wadallace/JSFrameworks2024/docs/InstallationGuideLinuxAndNVM.md

 sudo yum update
 ```

-Many of the installation steps for Linux will be similar to Mac OS X. You can follow the [Mac Installation Guide](InstallationGuideMac.md), with these differences:
+Many of the installation steps for Linux will be similar to macOS.
+You can follow the [Mac Installation Guide](InstallationGuideMac.md), with these differences:

 #### 1. You will not need to install Xcode or Homebrew

-Mac OSX does not come with a package manager out of the box like Linux does.
+macOS does not come with a package manager out of the box like Linux does.
 Homebrew is a package manager for Mac, and Xcode is a dependency for Homebrew.

 #### 2. You will substitute the command _brew_ with your own operating system's command